cnslab-network-security/homework1/README.md

 root@9f963f7291fd:/homework1#
 ```

 Can you see what just happened?
-Your Docker engine built our Dockerfile, ran a container, and finally entered it.
-You can check this by seeing that the username (i.e., root) and hostname (9f963f7291fd) are different from that of your original host.
+Your Docker engine built a Docker image through reading Dockerfile, ran a container, and finally entered it.
+You can check this by seeing that the username (i.e., root) and hostname (9f963f7291fd) are different from that of your host's.

 ## Task1: Implementing Basic TCP Client-Server